Dan0sz/host-webfonts-locally/readme.txt

 - Serve fonts from CDN,
 - Use OMGF with *security through obscurity* plugins.

-== Features in the PRO version ==
+= Features in the PRO version =
-- Automatically remove/replace all Google Fonts throughout the entire document (webpage),
+- Automatically remove/replace all Google Fonts throughout the entire document/page,
 - Combine all Google Fonts (made by your theme and/or plugins) requests into one file,
 - Deduplicate Google Fonts requests,
 - Reduce loading time and page size, by forcing the used subset(s) for all Google Fonts requests,